James Hopkinsons Plantation The Enslaved Planting Sweet Potatoes by Henry P. Moore

 Interesting Facts about Slavery in the United States

-- The international slave trade was outlawed by Britain in 1807 and the United States in 1808.
-However, slavery was still legal and slaves were smuggled into the country up until the end of the Civil War.
+The international slave trade was outlawed by Britain in 1807 and the United States in 1808.
+However, slavery was still legal and the enslaved were smuggled into the country up until the end of the Civil War.

-- According the U.S. Constitution, slaves were counted as three-fifths of a person when the state's population was counted to determine how many Congressmen represented the state.
+According the U.S. Constitution, enslaved people were counted as three-fifths of a person when the state's population was counted to determine how many members of Congress represented the state.

-- Some slaves were treated well by their owners, whiles others were treated horribly.
+Some of the enslaved were treated well by their owners, while others were treated horribly.
 They were sometimes beaten, whipped, branded, burned, and imprisoned.

-- Children of slaves were owned by the slave owner.
+Children of the enslaved were owned by the enslaver.
 They were often sold to other owners and the parents had no say.